cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A. Appendix
    --------

 A.1. ....
-Hints for using CrypTool on Linux with Wine A.1.1. ....
-Installing CrypTool
+Using CrypTool on Linux with Wine
-A.1.2. ....
-Wine configuration
-A.1.3. ....
-Running CrypTool

 A.2. ....
 Future features, Roadmap, Successor projects using Java/Eclipse and C#/.NET
 A.2.1. ....
 Possible areas for further development -- ideas, requests A.2.1.1. ....
 Functionality: Algorithms / Methods